 Promotional videos are one of the top forms of online mass communication that you can benefit from using.
 Fortunately, with the ubiquity of the Internet these days, promotional videos are easier than ever to create and distribute!
 All businesses, small and large, are jumping on board to get their start with online video – consumers demand it!

-The results are clear.
-While some companies put their in-house marketing teams on the job to produce fantastic promotional videos, people new to video production can often struggle with understanding where to put their energy.
+The results are clear: while some companies put their in-house marketing teams on the job to produce fantastic promotional videos, those who are new to video production can often struggle with understanding where to focus their energy.

-With this how-to guide, you will learn the overview of how to make a good promotional video either by Doing It Yourself (DIY) or how to hire a promotional video company.
-And hey, most likely you will have a – ask me using the comments below and I will personally answer you.
+With this how-to guide, you will learn an overview of how to make a good promotional video, either by Doing It Yourself (DIY) or by hiring an outside production company that specializes in creating amazing videos.

-Back to the guide, the material here is written from experience – these are the methods I use in my own video production business.
+Getting back to the guide, the material here is written from personal experience – these are the same methods I use in my very own video production business.

 Full Disclosure: Online video has high expectations; a good video can do wonders for a business or organization, but a poorly-made video will often do more harm than good to a business and brand.
 Audiences judge an organization on it’s marketing efforts, and a poorly made video reflects poorly on a business.
 Ensure you read and understand the concepts of production value and strategy covered here before you begin filming your own video.
 Or, if you are concerned about quality, I suggest you hire a professional video production company, as the value is well worth the upfront expense.